Duration: Less than an hour

 - Best practice: doing it safely

-This Manual Handling course is accredited and endorsed by The CPD Certification Service.
+This Manual Handling video course is accredited and endorsed by The CPD Certification Service.
 Once you’ve completed the course you’ll be able to immediately download a unique, personalized and endorsed certificate to keep with your records or to pass onto your employer.